Sheriff's Office connects truck found at Dollar General to break-in - Salisbury Post

 The Rowan County Sheriff’s Office charged Justin Blaine Evans, 39, of Tarheel Trail, with one count of felony breaking and entering a motor vehicle, one count of misdemeanor larceny and one count of misdemeanor injury to personal property and an outstanding warrant for damage/destroy a coin-operated machine.

 The break-in from occurred at Kyle’s Auto Sales, located at 2040 East Ridge Road in the Ellis Crossroads area of the county.
-Someone broke into a 2000 GMC Sierra pickup and stole a wench mount valued at $50, an electric wench valued at $350, a trailer hitch, some keys, a dealer tag and a tie-down cable, said Capt.
+Someone broke into a 2000 GMC Sierra pickup and stole a winch mount valued at $50, an electric winch valued at $350, a trailer hitch, some keys, a dealer tag and a tie-down cable, said Capt.
 John Sifford.

 The owner told deputies surveillance video captured a man tampering with the pickup and taking multiple items from it.
 A white truck was seen leaving the scene.
 That truck, a Chevrolet Colorado, was later reported at a Dollar General on U.S. 601 and traced back to Evans, according to Sifford.